 Reducing the amount of time looking at a computer screen can be as simple as taking a few seconds looking away, either out of the window, or just in talking to a colleague in the office could help.

-However, if your eyes are feeling dry, then applying Optrex ActiMist Eye Spray for Dry and Irritated eyes* can help and provide relief for up to four hours.
+If your eyes are feeling dry, then applying Optrex ActiMist Eye Spray for Dry and Irritated eyes* can help provide relief for up to four hours.

 Work Station Set-Up